 - Subscription billing- continuity billing common with magazine subscriptions, software sales, and other forms of recurrent payment

 - Fantasy sports- soccer, football, basketball, baseball, online gambling, and more

-- High ticket coaching-group consultation, conventions, workshops, and public speaking
+- High ticket coaching merchant accounts, coaching group consultations, conventions, workshops, and public speaking

 - Antique shops